 This procedure to predict high resolution surface pressure was initially provided with Mars Climate Database version 4.1, as a distinct external tool, 'pres0'.
-As of version 4.2 and 5. of the MCD, the main routine 'call_mcd' can yield high resolution outputs and uses the procedure described above to derive high resolution surface pressure values.
-The 'pres0' tool is still provided as a standalone tool (which uses data files VL1.ls, the smoothed VL1 surface pressure, mola32.nc for the high resolution topography and file ps_MY24.nc which simply contains the minimal subset of data from the MCD required for the algorithm).
+Since version 4.2 and 5. of the MCD, the main routine 'call_mcd' can yield high resolution outputs and uses the procedure described above to derive high resolution surface pressure values.
+Therefore the 'pres0' tool is no more provided as a standalone tool.

-An example of the impact of the high resolution scheme is given in Figure 10 where are plotted the surface pressure, at GCM resolution, at VL1 site along with the pressure (at the same elevation) that is obtained (see next section) from the high resolution surface pressure derived using the scheme described above.
-Note that due to the "total atmospheric mass correction" term, the $\langle P{\rm VL1}{\rm OBS} \rangle$ / $\langle P{\rm VL1}{\rm GCM} \rangle$ ratio in Eq.
-18, the difference between GCM resolution and high resolution pressures at a fixed location varies non-monotonically with solar longitude.
+An example of the impact of the high resolution scheme is given in Figure 13 where are plotted the surface pressure, at GCM resolution, at InSight site along with the pressure (at the same elevation) that is obtained (see next section) from the high resolution surface pressure derived using the scheme described above.
+Note that due to the "total atmospheric mass correction" term, the $\langle P{\text{Ins}{\text{OBS}}} \rangle / \langle P{\text{Ins}{\text{GCM}}} \rangle$ ratio in Eq.
+30, the difference between GCM resolution and high resolution pressures at a fixed location varies non-monotonically with solar longitude.